-To prevent of loss of control and traveling at unsafe speeds that could cause severe injury or death, press the service brake to reduce speed quickly and safely.
+To prevent of loss of control and traveling at unsafe speeds that could cause severe injury or death, press the brake to reduce speed quickly and safely.

 Regenerative and motor controlled braking prevents coasting downhill at uncontrolled speeds.
-They do not prevent traveling downhill at unsafe speeds and are no substitute for using the service brake.
-Pressing the service brake gives the operator control of the vehicle speed and stopping distance.
+They do not prevent traveling downhill at unsafe speeds and are no substitute for the operator using the brake to control vehicle speed and stopping distance.